-Policy No. ORGS/002-2013 POLICY ON RESEARCH MISCONDUCT Last updated: November 15, 2007 Revised with feedback from University Research Council May 10, 2012 Contact Office: Office of the Dean of Research & Graduate Studies This policy should be read in conjunction with the following policies of the Aga Khan University: Code of Good Research Practice and Access to Patient Data, Intellectual Property Rights, Authorship Policy, Publications policies.
-Approving Authority: University Research Council: July 11, 2013 Endorsed by Academic Council: July 2014
+Policy No. ORGS/002-2018 POLICY ON RESEARCH MISCONDUCT 1 Revised on October 11, 2018 Approving Authority University Research Council Contact Office Office of Research & Graduate Studies Related Policies This document should be read in conjunction with the University policies Code of Good Research Practice and Access to Participants Data, Intellectual Property Rights, Authorship Policy and Publications Policy

 This document is intended for all AKU faculty/staff, including persons with honorary positions, and students carrying out research at, or on behalf of the University.
 The Aga Khan University, in this document means its schools, colleges and hospitals operating across all campuses around the globe.